ozeranskii/faststream/docs/docs/en/redis/streams/groups.md

 ## Redis Stream details

-  If you don't want to collect data into stream forever, you should using the **max_len** option.
+  If you don't want to collect data into stream forever, you should using the **maxlen** option.
 The old entries are automatically evicted when the specified length is reached, so that the stream is left at a consist size.

   A consumer group consists multiple consumer instances working together.
 You need giving each a unique name using the **consumer** option.